How Much Of My Car Accident Injury Settlement Is For Mental Damages?

 • In addition to these forms of evidence, other types of evidence, such as journal entries, photos, and video recordings, can also be used to support your claim for emotional mental damages.

 An experienced personal injury attorney can help you gather and present the strongest possible evidence in your case, so you can maximize your chances of securing the compensation you deserve.
-With their help, you can feel confident that your mental damages will be taken seriously and that you will receive the support and compensation you need to move forward.
+With their help, you can feel confident that your mental anguish will be taken seriously at the insurance company and that you will receive the support and compensation you need to move forward.

 Don't let yourself suffer in silence - if you've been injured in a car accident, get the compensation you deserve

 It's important to know what portion of the settlement is allotted to mental damages as these can be just as debilitating as physical scars.
 Reach out to an attorney to understand your legal rights.
-By accessing legal advice, you can ensure that your case is properly represented and you will receive the compensation you rightfully deserve.
+By accessing legal advice, you can ensure that your case is properly represented and you will receive the compensation you rightfully deserve, not only for your car damage but for your phsyical injuries too.

-So if you're seeking a settlement for your car accident injuries, be sure to talk to your lawyer about all of the damages you've suffered - both physical and mental.
-With the right evidence and documentation, your settlement me include a significant amount to compensate you for your mental damages.
+So if you're seeking a settlement for your car accident injuries, be sure to talk to your lawyer about all of the mental anguish you've suffered - both physical and mental.
+With the right evidence and documentation, your settlement may include a significant amount from the insurance company to compensate you for your mental damages.

 Contact our Austin Personal Injury Lawyers to understand your claim for mental damages after a car accident